Waziup/WaziCloud/cli/cli_spec.md

 This sub-command allows to login into the platform.
 The request will be forwarded to the identity manager.
+After the login, all other commands will user that identity (until the logout or a delay is elapsed).

 ```
 Usage: waziup auth login <controller> [--username] [--password]